Software-Improvement-Group/sigridci/README.md

 Using Sigrid CI requires a Sigrid account.
 If you do not have an account yet, [contact SIG](https://www.softwareimprovementgroup.com/contact/) to obtain it.
 Note that your credentials for personally signing in to Sigrid are different from the account you'll to submit code from your CI environment.

-There are two ways to integrate SI into your pipeline.
+There are two ways to integrate Sigrid CI into your pipeline.
 The first is a set of generic instructions that should work for every modern Continuous Integration environment:

 - [Integrating Sigrid CI into your continuous integration pipeline](integration.md)